Thus Spoke Zarathustra: Origins

 A year and a half after making that paraphrase, Nietzsche was living in Rapallo.
 Nietzsche claimed that the entire first part was conceived, and that Zarathustra himself "came over him", while walking.
 He was regularly walking "the magnificent road to Zoagli" and "the whole Bay of Santa Margherita".
 He said in a letter that the entire first part "was conceived in the course of strenuous hiking: absolute certainty, as if every sentence were being called out to me".

-Nietzsche returned to "the sacred place" in the summer of 1883 and he "found" the second part".
+Nietzsche returned to "the sacred place" in the summer of 1883 and he "found" the second part.

 Nietzsche was in Nice the following winter and he "found" the third part.

 According to Nietzsche in Ecce Homo it was "scarcely one year for the entire work", and ten days each part.
 More broadly, however, he said in a letter: "The whole of Zarathustra is an explosion of forces that have been accumulating for decades".

-In January 1884 Nietzsche had finished the third part and thought the book finished.
+In January 1884, Nietzsche finished the third part and thought the book finished.
 But by November he expected a fourth part to be finished by January.
 He also mentioned a fifth and sixth part leading to Zarathustra's death, "or else he will give me no peace".
 But after the fourth part was finished he called it "a fourth (and last) part of Zarathustra, a kind of sublime finale, which is not at all meant for the public".

 The first three parts were initially published individually and were first published together in a single volume in 1887.
-The fourth part was written in 1885 and kept private.
-While Nietzsche retained mental capacity and was involved in the publication of his works, forty-five copies of the fourth part were printed at his own expense and distributed to his closest friends, to whom he expressed "a vehement desire never to have the Fourth Part made public".
+The fourth part was written in 1885.
+While Nietzsche retained mental capacity and was involved in the publication of his works, forty copies of the fourth part were printed at his own expense and distributed to his closest friends, to whom he expressed "a vehement desire never to have the Fourth Part made public".
 In 1889, however, Nietzsche became significantly incapacitated.
-In March 1892 the four parts were published in a single volume.
+In March 1892 part four was published separately, and the following July the four parts were published in a single volume.

-Zarathustra
+Character of Zarathustra

-In the 1888 Ecce Homo, Nietzche explained what he meant by making the Persian figure of Zoroaster the protagonist of his book:
+In the 1888 Ecce Homo, Nietzsche explains what he meant by making the Persian figure of Zoroaster the protagonist of his book: